Bronzdragon/perceptron-rust/README.md

 p.train(iterations, should_normalize=True)
 ```
 Trains for number of iterations provided.
 Calling this method multiple times will train it in steps.
 Once training has started, you cannot change the samples any more.
 You can normalize the output, but this will finalize the model.
 It cannot be trained further after this.

+## Properties (read-only)
+`dimensions` - The dimensions of the data expected by the machine.
+`model`      - The calculated model.
+Will be a null-vector until training.
+`state`      - One of `"State"`, `"Trained"` or `"Finished"`, indicating the current state of the machine.
+`data`       - All the data fed into the machine so far.

 ## Development
 This package is developed using [Maturin](https://github.com/PyO3/maturin).
 There are other alternatives available.
 If you are in doubt, please reach out.